 Vaccines are safety tested

 Vaccines are tested for years before being introduced and are constantly monitored for any side effects which may occur.
-Mild side effects include a bit of a sore arm and you may feel slightly unwell, but these symptoms should pass in a few days.
+Some people can experience mild side effects such as arm pain or a fever.
+Your Doctor will advise if there is any reason you should not be vaccinated.

 Vaccinations do not cause allergies